 The Trustee Committee's recommendation for the reestablishment of the Law School was accepted, and the Board of Trustees appointed the Honorable Samuel Tyler Professor of Law.

 The Law Department, the oldest law school in the District of Columbia, was established with a formal program of two years of study.

 Law School classes began in the Old Trinity Episcopal Church on Fifth Street between D and E Streets.

 The Honorable James M. Wayne, then an Associate Justice of the United States Supreme Court, was appointed to the occasional faculty of the Law School.

-The advantages of Patent Law being taught at the Law School was discussed for the first time by the Trustees of the College.
+The advantages of teaching Patent Law at the Law School were discussed for the first time by the Trustees of the College.

 As a prelude to admission the College Catalog stated that "As the course of study demands maturity of the mind, it is adapted either to graduates of Colleges, or to those who have attained by study thorough discipline of their mental powers.
 Any, however, who desire, are admitted to the Recitations and Lectures of the School; their graduation depending upon their success in mastering the daily exercises and in passing the final examinations."

 The Law School was divided into two classes--Junior and Senior.
 The Course of Recitations embraced the important departments of Common Law and its Commentaries; of Criminal, Commercial, and Admiralty Jurisprudence; and of Evidence and Pleading.
 The Lectures related to special topics, such as Medical Jurisprudence, bearing directly on the studies in the classroom.